cognizant-ai-lab/neuro-san-ui/README.md

 You will configure your local environment to connect to the Neuro️ SAN backend services.

-Note: Previous names for this project were UniLEAF or NeuroAI, and those names are still used in some places.
+Note: Previous names for this project were UniLEAF and NeuroAI, and those names are still used in some places.

 ## Set Up Prerequisites